Graffiti Removal and Prevention

 - You can Help with Graffiti Removal

 Taking these steps will reduce the amount of tagging and the time it takes for a tag to be removed.
-If you are interested in participating or want to learn more, please contact Orlando.Moreno@cityofchicago.org in my office.
+If you are interested in participating or want to learn more, please contact Orlando.Moreno@cityofchicago.org in the office.